-The Association of Avocado Exporting Producers and Packers of Mexico (APEAM) is a nonprofit organization that represents 30,000 avocado farmers and 74 packing houses in Michoacán, Mexico, and is the only Mexican association cleared to export avocados to the U.S.
+The Association of Avocado Exporting Producers and Packers of Mexico (APEAM) is a nonprofit organization that represents more than 34,000 avocado farmers and more than 84 packing houses in Mexico, and is the only Mexican association cleared to export avocados to the U.S.

 More than 2 billion pounds of avocados from Mexico are consumed in the United States every year.
 Naturally, a large part of that popularity can be attributed to the avocado’s unique taste, texture, and wide range of nutritional benefits.
 But behind the fruit’s prestige are thousands of individuals who grow, pack, and export avocados to the U.S., making them accessible to consumers year-round — and those growers and packers find organization, unification, and the capacity to export their produce by assembling under the banner of APEAM.

-The Association of Avocado Exporting Producers and Packers of Mexico (APEAM) is a nonprofit civil association comprised of avocado producers and packers in Michoacán.
+The Association of Avocado Exporting Producers and Packers of Mexico (APEAM) is a nonprofit civil association comprised of avocado producers and packers in Mexico.
 They collectively represent an estimated:

 Recognized by the USDA, APEAM is the only cooperative association that is cleared to export avocados to the U.S.